 In the 1960s, a set of landmark experiments in clean energy took place — but a whole class of data was never recorded.

-Zeyun Wu, Ph.D., has received $400,000 from the U.S. Department of Energy to gather the lost data, which will help today's researchers and regulators better assess the performance of molten salt thermal nuclear reactors.
+Zeyun Wu, Ph.D., has received $400,000 from the U.S. Department of Energy (DoE) to gather the lost data, which will help today's researchers and regulators better assess the performance of molten salt thermal nuclear reactors.

-Wu, who is an assistant professor in VCU’s Department of Mechanical and Nuclear Engineering, will develop methods to recreate data lost during the famous Molten Salt Reactor Experiments (MSRE) performed at the Oak Ridge National Laboratory from 1964-1969.
+Wu, an assistant professor in VCU’s Department of Mechanical and Nuclear Engineering, will develop methods to recreate data lost during the famous Molten Salt Reactor Experiments (MSRE) performed at the Oak Ridge National Laboratory from 1964-1969.

 These game-changing experiments demonstrated that then-new molten-salt power reactors could be operated safely and maintained reliably.
 Results from the MSRE remain the only collection of experimental data for this class of advanced reactor concepts.

 To deepen modern researchers’ understanding of molten salt reactor technologies, Wu will develop models to simulate data generated — but not recorded — during individual MSRE application sessions.
 These session-to-session data points are called transient data.
 Unlike static data, which describe how a system works over time, transient data give a more detailed account of a system’s performance fluctuations.

 “Transient analysis is critical for reactor safety analysis.
 Nevertheless, there are currently no transient benchmark evaluations of molten salt reactors,” Wu said.
 His team will use advanced data assimilation methods such as machine-learning to regenerate undocumented data from the available experimental data.
 This will “provide innovative insights and offer superior advantages in reactor physics benchmark development,” he said.